-Aberdeen Smaller Companies Income Trust
+abrdn Smaller Companies Income Trust

-Aberdeen Smaller Companies Income Trust has an objective to provide a high and growing dividend and capital growth from a portfolio invested principally in smaller UK companies and UK fixed income securities.
-The holding provides the company exposure to a portfolio of good quality smaller companies and a higher growth portion of the market.
+abrdn Smaller Companies Income Trust has an objective to provide a high and growing dividend and capital growth from a portfolio invested principally in smaller UK companies and UK fixed income securities.
+The holding provides the Company exposure to a portfolio of good quality smaller companies and a higher growth portion of the market.